 In order to determine the cause of gear crack, a series of tests and analyses were carried out.

 1.1 Macro inspection

-Long cracks were found on the outer circumference of the gear, the circumferential direction of the inner hole keyway hole wall and the end face, and both sides of some end face cracks were cocked up, as shown in Fig. 1.
+Cracks have been discovered on the outer circumference of the gear, as well as on the circumferential direction of the inner hole keyway hole wall and the end face.
+On some end face cracks, both sides were cocked up, as demonstrated in Figure 1.

 Fig. 1 Gear Crack Location and Morphology

-From the crack source, obvious radial patterns and tear edges can be seen around, which is the high stress brittle fracture morphology, as shown in Fig. 2 and Fig. 3.
+Obvious radial patterns and tear edges can be seen around the crack source, indicating high stress brittle fracture morphology, as shown in Figures 2 and 3.